35 Gimme Shelter

 ‘Doesn’t tick, does it?’ replied the orificer.

 ‘Only in wet weather.
 English weather, ’I assured them.
 ‘In the Bible, God made it rain for forty days and forty nights.
-That’s a pretty good summer for here.’
+That’s a pretty good summer for here as I’ve learned.’

 ‘At least the rainwater is warmer.’